9 Steps to Get You Out Of A Funk + A Simple No Oil, No Sugar Marinara Recipe That’ll Have You Licking Your Plate

 - If you can go to the grocery store without your kids this will help.
 This might be impossible, but if you can, do it.
 It makes for a much more relaxing grocery shopping experience.

-3. Do all the necessary prep for your meal plan and prepare to Batch Cook.
+3. Do all of the necessary prep for your meal plan and prepare to batch cook.

+The trip to the grocery store is usually a production in itself.
 So only do the necessary things for the next day of cooking.
-Soak your beans, clean your greens, make your red sauce if you’re doing a lasagna or spaghetti, etc..
-Follow my meal plans – this will make it super easy.
+Soak your beans, clean your greens, make your red sauce if you’re doing a lasagna or spaghetti, etc. Follow our meal plans – this will make it super easy.

-The goal is to come to the kitchen the next day refreshed and excited to get cooking.
-Food tastes way better when you’re not exhausted or stressed out while making it.
+The goal is to come to the kitchen the next day refreshed and ready to get cooking.
+Food tastes way better when you’re not exhausted or stressed while making it.

 Also, if you don’t live alone, this will keep other folks in the loop so they don’t open the fridge to a bunch of delicious looking mystery food.

-4. Drink green smoothies or green juice (or both) everyday
+4. Drink a green smoothie or green juice (or both) everyday.

 Even if you’re not feelin’ it, do it anyway.

-This is the fastest way to get a huge nutrient boost, get your immune system up, give you lots of energy and hopefully start repairing some of the Wetzel damage.
+This is the fastest way to get a huge nutrient boost, rev your immune system up, give you lots of energy and hopefully start repairing some of the Wetzel damage.

-A good nights sleep is some of the best medicine out there.
+A good night’s’ sleep is some of the best medicine there is.

-Sleep recharges our brain, helps us feel refreshed and prepares us for our day.
+Sleep recharges our brain and helps us feel refreshed and prepared for our day.
 Aim for 7-8 hours each night.

-And make sure it’s not a whiskey induced type of sleep.
-When we drink before we go to sleep we go directly into deep sleep and miss out on the important first cycle of REM sleep, short for rapid eye movement.
+And make sure it’s not a whiskey induced sleep.
+When we drink before we go to sleep, we go directly into deep sleep and miss out on the important first cycle of REM sleep, short for rapid eye movement.